MaastrichtU-IDS/d2s-docs/docs/install-windows.md

 > On `docker-desktop` you can change it in Docker config > `Settings` > `Shared Drives` > **Share Drive C**

-> On `docker-toolbox` you need to chqnge the settings of the Virtual Box
+> On `docker-toolbox` you need to change the settings of the Virtual Box

 ### Known issues